Frequently asked questions and information

 The San Francisco Pipers Club offers membership, regular meetings, events and lessons.

-We strongly suggest you contact at least one of these organizations and speak to some pipers in person before buying a set of pipes, as impulse purchasing of uilleann pipes from a music store or catalog may prove extremely regretful!
-They are quite expensive and the quality may vary dramatically.
+We strongly suggest you contact at least one of these organizations and speak to some pipers in person before buying a set of pipes, as impulse purchasing of uilleann pipes may prove regretful!
+They are quite expensive and the quality may vary.

 Na Píobairí Uilleann, (The Uilleann Pipers)